robbert-vdh/yabridge/README.md

-If you have downloaded the prebuilt version of yabridge or if have followed the instructions from the [bitbridge](#32-bit-bitbridge) section below, then yabridge is also able to load 32-bit VST plugins.
+If you have downloaded the prebuilt version of yabridge or if have followed the instructions from the [bitbridge](#32-bit-bitbridge) section below, then yabridge is also able to load 32-bit VST2 plugins.
 The installation procedure for 32-bit plugins is exactly the same as for 64-bit plugins.
 Yabridge will automatically detect whether a plugin is 32-bit or 64-bit on startup and it will handle it accordingly.

-_Because of the way VST3 bundles work, it's at the moment not possible to choose between the 32-bit and 64-bit versions of a VST3 plugin if you have both installed.
-We'll add a `yabridge.toml` option for this later._

 ### Wine prefixes